ruimaranhao/MLND/capstone/report.md

 By simply always guessing that the market will close higher, one would be correct 52.78% of the time for test set, whereas the RF based model would allow one to be correct 65.87% of the time.
-The question is whether this improvement in accuracy can be turned into a profitable trading strategy.
+The question is whether this improvement in accuracy can be turned into a profitable trading strategy or not.

 To address this question, a simulated trading scenario was conducted.
 If the model predicted a day would close lower, then the S&P500 index was sold at the opening